fossasia/eventyay-tickets/doc/api/resources/speakers.rst

 .. http:get:: /api/events/(event)/speakers/{code}/

-   Returns information on one event, identified by its slug.
+   Returns information on one speaker, identified by their slug.

    **Example request**: